Hazem-Amr/HR-Analysis/README.md

 ---

-## 🌟 **Why We Were Chosen For The Mega Project**
+## 🌟 **Why This Chosen For The Mega Project**

 ✨ **Excellence in Delivery**
-Our team consistently produced **high-quality, data-driven outputs** across multiple platforms, setting a benchmark in the Data Analysis track.
+consistently produced **high-quality, data-driven outputs** across multiple platforms, setting a benchmark in the Data Analysis track.